sumnerevans/sumnerevans/README.md

 * All of the [mautrix](https://github.com/mautrix) projects for my job at Beeper.
 * [Nix Home Manager](https://github.com/nix-community/home-manager) maintainer.
 * A a couple of packages in [nixpkgs](https://github.com/NixOS/nixpkgs).

+**Notable Articles:**

+* [Is Getting A Master's Degree in Computer Science Worth It?](https://sumnerevans.com/posts/school/is-getting-a-masters-in-cs-worth-it/) - an analysis of whether persuing a master's in computer science is worth it from a financial, educational, and social perspective.
+* [Message Security in Matrix](https://sumnerevans.com/posts/matrix/megolm/) - a discussion of Megolm, the mechanism for end-to-end encryption in Matrix.

 **My Company:** [Nevarro](https://nevarro.space)